Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Related work

+As previously discussed, the contextualization of objects is proposed to establish their habitat \citep{pustejovsky2013dynamic}, influenced by various affordances in \citet {gibson1977theory}'s theory. \textit{\textbf{Affordance}} refers to the actions enabled by an object for an agent, often termed as "action possibilities" within the surroundings. \citet{henlein2023grounding} distinguish affordance into two categories: \textit{Gibsonian} and \textit{telic}, presenting a model that better detects affordances for novel objects and actions.
+Gibsonian affordance denotes the "mere interaction with an object," for instance, a \textit{cup} provides Gibsonian affordance for \textit{carrying} or \textit{holding}.
+On the other hand, telic affordance is related to an object's typical use or purpose in a scene, activating a conventionalized function for the agent \citep{pustejovsky2013dynamic}.
+For example, in a kitchen, a \textit{cup} naturally affords \textit{telic} actions such as \textit{drinking}, \textit{sipping}, or \textit{pouring}.

+In addition to \textit{Affordance}, our study incorporates four other perceptual properties: \textit{Perceptual Salience}, \textit{Object Number}, \textit{Gaze Cueing}, and \textit{Ecological Niche Association (ENA)}.
+These properties are crucial for understanding the context of the scene and the affordances offered by the objects.
+A brief review of each property is provided below:

-- \textbf{Object numbers}\\ It refers to the number of container-like objects in the picture.
-Object number provides different contextual clues for image interpretation in that plurals are more than accumulations of individuals in some cases \citep{link1983logical}, and the distinction between focused attention and global(distributed) attention mode suggests that individuated items may be processed differently than numerous objects and the overall scene \citep{treisman2006deployment}.
+\textit{\textbf{Object Number}} provides contextual clues for image interpretation; plural objects may have more than a mere cumulative effect \citep{link1983logical}.
+The distinction between focused attention and global attention modes suggests different processing for singular and plural objects \citep{treisman2006deployment}.

-- \textbf{Gaze Cueing}\\ It refers to the automatic and involuntary tendency of humans to orient their attention in the direction of someone else's gaze or attention.
-This phenomenon has been extensively studied in psychology and neuroscience.
-Specifically, when a person looks in a particular direction, observers tend to follow their gaze and shift their attention to the exact location.
-This effect is thought to be driven by a combination of automatic and deliberate cognitive processes.
+\textit{\textbf{Gaze Cueing}} is included since attentional connections can be established using visual signals, such as the speaker's gesture or gaze, to emphasize information. \citep{enfield2009anatomy}.
+In situations with deficient speech, the speaker's gestures gain conversational value for the audience \citep{ozer2023gestures}.
+This can also apply to image observation, where the gaze of agent(s) depicted in the image guides the attention of the image-viewer(s)\footnote{To avoid confusion, we use the term `agent(s)' to denote the agent(s) portrayed in the image.
+These agents are the ones interacting with the container-like objects in our analyses.
+In contrast, the term `viewer(s)' is employed to refer to both (1) people who have observed the images and provided captions in the Flickr30k dataset and (2) our annotators who observe the images and annotate them.}.